Szybet/Yatchy/3D/cases/README.md

 If any issues arise, feel free to reach out on Printables.
 Despite its rugged construction, it stays **ergonomic and comfortable** for everyday use.

+The current design battery space is 33.9 x 25.9 x 5.4 (250mah was used and tested to work fine)

 ### ➡️ **View on Printables**
 [![Thicc Yatchy Case](https://cdn.printables.com/media/cache/model_cover/1443956/thicc-yatchy-case.png)](https://www.printables.com/model/1443956-thicc-yatchy-case)